'My Whole Life Is On Hold': As Walmart Eliminates Greeters, A Dream In Limbo

 Since 2016, Walmart has been replacing greeters with "hosts," more focused on security and assisting shoppers.
 But for current greeters like Kelley to qualify for the new front-door jobs, they now must meet new criteria.
 That includes, for example, lifting 25 pounds or climbing a ladder.

-One, two, three — Kelley counts more than a half-dozen surgery scars on his legs — hamstring, ankle, "they shattered my shin to try to straighten that foot," he says quite matter-of-factly.
+One, two, three — Kelley counts more than a half-dozen surgery scars on his legs — hamstring, ankle, "they shattered my shin to try to straighten that foot," he says, matter-of-factly.
 He can lift and climb, if he has to, in a private setting, adjusting his body.
 But doing this regularly and safely for work?
 Kelley doesn't qualify.

 According to Walmart, the majority of greeters who "expressed interest in another role" will transition to new roles within those 60 days.
 "In some cases, we were able to identify roles very early in the process," spokesman Kory Lundberg says, "but for others the 60-day transition has helped people look at all of their options to help them make the best decision for them."
 (Note: Walmart is one of NPR's financial sponsors.)